|

 In a blender, process garlic, ginger, roasted cumin seeds, turmeric, chili

-Place marinated lamb pieces with vegetables on the grill; cook, frequently
+marinated lamb pieces with vegetables on the grill; cook, frequently turning

-turning until lamb slices are tender.
-Take the cooked sekuwa off the grill.
+until lamb slices are tender.
+Take the cooked sekuwa

-To serve, arrange the lamb sekuwa on the
+off the grill.
+To serve, arrange the lamb sekuwa

 Lamb Poleko